 Treatment for tooth grinding involves two stages.
-The first stage involves the usage of a custom night guard, known as a splint to protect the teeth as well as decreasing inflammation in thejoint while relaxing the muscles.
+The first stage involves the usage of a custom night guard, known as a splint to protect the teeth as well as decreasing inflammation in the joint while relaxing the muscles.
 The splint must be made carefully to ensure that it does not exacerbate the problem.
-These splints are designed for long term use and therefore must be checked at the periodic check-up appointments, ensuring that they still fit the way they are supposed to.
-Most people will not need more than this for their grinding problem.
+These splints are designed for long term use and therefore must be checked at during the periodic check-up appointments, ensuring that they still fit the way they were supposed to.

 Depending on the seriousness of the damage caused to the teeth due to grinding, some patients may need to have their teeth built up to restore the lost height.
-As a result, normal chewing function is restored.
+This restores normal chewing functions.
 This may mean that most teeth in the mouth need to be restored, typically with crowns or onlays.

 Gum disease (Gingivitis and Periodontitis)

 Gum disease is a very common cause of tooth loss in adults.
-Plaque and tartar build up on the teeth cause inflammation, and subsequent damage to gums and bone that support the teeth.
-If left alone, gum disease will cause bad breath, loosening of teeth, infection, and chronic gum pain.
+Plaque and tartar build up on the teeth causing inflammation, and subsequent damage to gums and bone that support the teeth.
+If not treated, gum disease will cause bad breath, loosening of teeth, infection, and chronic gum pain.